managarm/managarm/docs/src/building/with-docker.md

-# Building With Docker
+# Building with Docker

 This section explains how to build Managarm in a Docker environment.

-> Note: we recommend using `cbuildrt` instead of Docker as it is faster, more minimal and better tested (we use `cbuildrt` on our continuous integration build server, so breakages are more noticeable).
+> Note: we recommend using `cbuildrt` instead of Docker as it is faster, requires less privileges and is better tested (we use `cbuildrt` on our continuous integration build server, so breakages are more noticeable).

 1. Install [Docker](https://docs.docker.com/get-docker/).